LightGirix/coding-notes/c_sharp_diff_from_java.md

 Java would treat any blank modifier as `package`, but for C#, here's the default access modifier if you left them blank:
 - `internal` on top-level class
 - `private` on class members
+# 4. Multi-Dimensional Array
+These kinds of array `int[][]`, `int[][][]` do exists in C#, these are called **jagged arrays**, the word **multi-dimensional array** is actually used to call these:

+`int[,]`, `int[,,]`

+Which, on basic functionality like looping through and assigning values, they can do the exact same thing.

+The main differences comes to how the memory is allocated when defining these arrays, with the multidimensional array, **the memory is allocated as a single regtangular block and is allocated as a whole**, instead of being allocated independently for each sub-array.
+Performance-wise, multidimensional arrays is better than jagged arrays.

 # 5. Inheritance
 Not much, basically if there's this class: